LovemoreNyaumwe/Project-4-Steganography/README.md

 where ImageDetector or TextDetector is the class with your main method and hide_text.png or hide_image.png is the input image, in the terminal.

+The ImageDetector class has a method to inspect the bits in an image to see if another image is encoded in it and a method to get the hidden image.